urre/acf-fold-flexible/readme.txt

 1. ACF Fold Flexible Content

 == Changelog ==

+= 1.1.2 =
+Fixed an issue were newly added field layouts did not get icon tooltips.
+Also fixed so newly added don't always stay blue, not until clicked.

 = 1.1.1 =
 Minor tooltip adjustment.
 Smaller arrow and moved it a bit above the Field Group toggle list.